 WMController.WMController.niriEngine/dwindleEngineare pass-through accessors that ultimately reachWorldStore’s private engines.

 WorkspaceManager (Core/Workspace/WorkspaceManager.swift) is the authoritative state facade.
-It owns the only WorldStore instance (private let world = WorldStore()), the workspace descriptors (workspacesById / workspaceIdByName), the monitor list, gaps, the native-fullscreen record store, and the persisted-restore catalog.
+It owns the only WorldStore instance (private let world = WorldStore()), the workspace descriptors (workspacesById / workspaceIdByName), the monitor list, active workspace and interaction-monitor state, remembered workspace focus, gaps, the native-fullscreen record store, and the persisted-restore catalog.
 It exposes the commit entry point and a large derived-read surface, and emits onSessionStateChanged / onRuntimeInvalidation / onGapsChanged.
+Its onWindowRemoved notification is emitted only after authoritative managed-window removal.

 WorkspaceManager